s-team-ghent/s-team-ghent.github.io/_posts/2014-01-01-text-formatting-examples.md

 author: kenzomv
 ---

+This article explains the basic principles and practises of the Markdown language.

 # Markdown Support

 As always, Jekyll offers support for GitHub Flavored Markdown, which allows you to format your posts using the [Markdown syntax](https://guides.github.com/features/mastering-markdown/).
 Examples of these text formatting features can be seen below.
 You can find this post in the `_posts` directory.